JavaScript Security Best Practices

 Sanitize and Escape User Input

-One of the most critical steps in preventing XSS is to always sanitize and escape user input.
-Never trust data from untrusted sources, and ensure that user input is sanitized before rendering it on the webpage.
+Note that one major step in preventing XSS is always sanitizing and escaping user input.
+Never trust any data from untrusted sources; ensure that user input is sanitized before being rendered on the webpage.

-Sanitization: This involves removing or neutralizing any potentially dangerous characters or elements in user input, such as `<`, `>`, or `&`, that could be interpreted as HTML or JavaScript.
+Sanitizing: This means stripping away any potentially hazardous characters or elements in user input, like `<`, `>`, or `&`, which can be interpreted as HTML or JavaScript.

-You can use libraries like DOMPurify to sanitize user input automatically, preventing malicious code injection.
+Consider using such libraries as DOMPurify to sanitize user input so that malicious code is never entered.

 Use Content Security Policy (CSP)